The Politics of Entertainment

 Memory, continuity, and identity

-The same is true closer to home.
+The same is true in Jewish music.

 That too is political, though not in the way we usually use the word.
 It is about survival, memory, and belonging.